lowrycito/handbook/pages/study-manual-general-handbook-2-supporting-individuals-and-families.md

 Image

-family photos
+family photo

 2.

-# Supporting Individuals and Families in the Work of Salvation and Exaltation
+# Supporting Individuals and Families in God’s Work of Salvation and
+Exaltation

 2.0